kserve/modelmesh-serving/docs/install/README.md

 When a ModelMesh serving instance is installed with the `--quickstart` option, pods shown in 1 - 6 are created.
 However, do note that the quickstart-deployed etcd and MinIO pods are intended for development/experimentation and not for production.

-(\*) [`ScaleToZero`](../production-use/scaling.md#scale-to-zero) is enabled by default, so runtimes will have 0 replicas until a Predictor is created that uses that runtime.
-Once a Predictor is assigned, the runtime pods will scale up to 2.
+(\*) [`ScaleToZero`](../production-use/scaling.md#scale-to-zero) is enabled by default, so runtimes will have 0 replicas until an InferenceService is created that uses that runtime.
+Once an InferenceService is assigned, the runtime pods will scale up to 2.

-When `ScaleToZero` **is enabled** (default), deployments for runtime pods will be scaled to 0 when there are no Predictors for that runtime.
-When `ScaletoZero` is enabled and first predictor CR is submitted, ModelMesh serving will spin up the corresponding built-in runtime pods.
+When `ScaleToZero` **is enabled** (default), deployments for runtime pods will be scaled to 0 when there are no InferenceServices for that runtime.
+When `ScaletoZero` is enabled and first InferenceService CR is submitted, ModelMesh serving will spin up the corresponding built-in runtime pods.

 When `ScaletoZero` is **disabled**, pods shown in 4 to 6 are created (default two pods per runtime), which will greatly increase the total CPU(request/limit) and total memory(request/limit).